Lies My Parents Told Me

 "Lies My Parents Told Me" is the 17th episode in the seventh and final season of the television show Buffy the Vampire Slayer.
 It was originally intended to air on March 18, 2003, a day before the Angel episode "Orpheus", but was postponed due to the start of the Iraq War.
+The episode aired on March 25, 2003 on UPN.
 The gang investigates Spike's trigger; Principal Wood and Giles team up without Buffy.

 Plot

 In New York in 1977, Spike fights Nikki Wood, a Slayer whom he will eventually kill, in a park at night in pouring rain while her son Robin watches from his hiding place behind a bench.
 Spike has the opportunity to kill her but Robin distracts him and he lets her go, vowing that they will meet again.
 When he leaves, a clearly troubled Nikki finds her son and calms his fears by telling him, "The mission is what matters."

 In present-day Sunnydale, Buffy, Principal Robin Wood, and Spike are fighting a bunch of vampires in an alley.
 Buffy and Spike manage to kill their quarry, but a vampire knocks Wood to the ground, and is about to kill him.
 Spike saves Wood by killing the vampire from behind, then helps him up, telling him not to hold back with using the stake.
 Wood thanks him, but he grips onto the stake so hard his hand starts dripping blood.

 Previously, the First Evil had programmed Spike with a post-hypnotic suggestion in his mind that allows it to turn Spike violent using an old song, "Early One Morning", as a trigger.
 This way the First was able to command him to kill again.
 Buffy wants to find out how to turn it off so that she can fully trust Spike against the First, but Giles opposes Buffy, believing that Spike is still dangerous and must be contained or disposed of.

 At the same time, the Scoobies go to Buffy's basement, where Willow makes a spell with the Prokaryote stone, a magical artifact that penetrates Spike's mind and makes him more conscious of how the trigger works.
 During this process information about Spike's human past is revealed, including how he turned his sick mother into a vampire only to be rejected by her newly vampiric self.
 The song that his mother used to sing makes him relive the whole episode and switch into his evil, soulless self.
 He unwittingly hurts Dawn in the process and scares them all, except Buffy.
 Meanwhile, Willow receives a phone call from a girl named Fred and quickly leaves for Los Angeles, promising Buffy she will be back as soon as she can.